- “Playing Well Together“- Digital Games Research Association

 The Theater of Children’s Games

-So we, me and my degree, found our way to an experimental, remodeled-factory, magnet elementary school called “The Intensive Learning Center,” and the title of Curriculum Development Specialist, with our own parquet-floored, carpeted-risers, theater-in-the-round light and audio booth, within which to develop curriculum for the entire school district, in deed.
+It was 1969.
+We, me and my degree, found our way to an experimental, remodeled-factory, magnet elementary school called “The Intensive Learning Center,” and the title of Curriculum Development Specialist, with our own parquet-floored, carpeted-risers, theater-in-the-round light and audio booth, within which to develop curriculum for the entire school district, in deed.
 Me, I had to do something fun.
 So I had these 45 minute sessions with kids from all over the 5th and 6th floor of a factory building in not-so-upscale Northeast Philadelphia.
 First grade kids.
 Fifth grade kids.
 The lot.
 And I decided that me and the kids, we’d reinvent theater right then and there.
 True to my understanding of the playful path, I wanted us to start from scratch, from what we know, from the collective scraps of the lives we can share with each other.

 A curriculum is what everyone else called it, fortunately.
-Finally, the “Interplay Games Catalog.”
+Finally, in 1971, the “Interplay Games Catalog.”
 Five volumes.
 One thousand games.
 Coded according to an elaborate system, so that if the kids liked a particular game, the teacher could find another they’d probably like as much.

 And that was it.
 That was my theater curriculum.
 And they didn’t fire me.
 In fact, they funded research.
 And I taught it to teachers.
 Games.
 I did these classes with teachers, and all we did was play kids games, and talk about it all, and it became, well, deep fun.
 Sometimes profoundly moving fun.